LudoBermejo/dev.ludobermejo.es/_posts/2015-09-01-creational-pattern.markdown

 ---
 layout: post
-title:  "Design patterns"
+title:  "Creational pattern"
 date:   2015-08-21 14:30:00
 author: Ludo Bermejo
 categories: Patterns
 tags:	patterns
-cover:  "assets/instacode.png"
+cover:  "assets/houseOfThrones.jpg"
 ---

 The idea of design patterns (applying patterns to programming) was presented in the late 80's and get strength in the late 90's, at least in the c++ world.
 I remember reading about it in my third company.
 My first thought was: "oh, men, no way, not another idiots telling me what I have to do".